statisticsnorway/noku-ml/src/extra/nni tester/NNI_README.md

 ## Histogram Analysis:

 Not strictly necessary for the NNI testing, however provides important context for the skewness and distribution of data on a '3 - siffer' industry level.
-This has important implications for how many foretak we should be mandually editing/checking, but also for how many skjema we should be delivering in any case.
+This has important implications for how many foretak we should be manually edited/checked, but also for how many skjema we should be delivering in any case.

 ![image](https://github.com/user-attachments/assets/ce08705b-96da-4cc1-b758-671e1fe71e8b)